lovellbrian/lovellbrian.github.io/_posts/2024-04-25-BYOD_Revisited.md

 It was all going so well.
 I had my BYOD Devcontainers working perfectly.
 I could spin up a new environment in seconds and start coding.
 I was happy.
 The class seemed to be happy.
 Everything was good.

 Then I got messages from students on the EDstem forum.
 They were having trouble with the Devcontainers.
 They had cloned the repository, opened it in VS Code, and clicked the "Reopen in Container" button.
-The Devcontainer started to build, but then it failed.
+The devcontainer started to build, but then it failed.
 The error message was not helpful.
 I was flying to Adelaide at the time, so I couldn't really help them.
 I asked them to try again, but they still had problems.

 ## The Problem Uncovered